PalmBeachPost/PBCpropertymap/README.md

 	createtables_XX.sql
 	importdata_XX.sql
 	createrollup_xx.sql
-3. In the files, search and replace _<yearnumber> with the correct one.
+3. In the files created in the step above, search and replace _<yearnumber> with the correct one.
 4. Open filelist.csv and remove all existing lines except header line
 5. Add the new text files in the following format fullpath to the current filename, fullpath to the output csv, fileformat (10,35, 40), name of the table the data belongs to
+TIP: We only care about 10,35 and 40
 6. Open setup.ps1 and add a line for cerate tables and importdata referencing the sql files that were created in step 2
 	TIP: look for the following runway markers in the scripts for indication on where to add the files
 		#@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@